carnarez/depviz/web/index.md

 $ make env
 > python utils/csv_to_json.py <CSV FILE>  # for instance
 ```

+Again, this works for _me_ and my current projects!
+No other claims nor guarantees.

 [^1]: Here is a [link](https://aws.amazon.com/redshift/) to avoid lawsuits; not an
       advertisement though, simply what I am currently working with.